aaron-grau/curic/react/projects/todos/README.md

 + In `actions/todo_actions.js`, create two new action creator methods and their respective constants
   + `createTodo`
   + `receiveTodo`
-+ Add new `case`s to your `TodosReducer` `switch` statement that handles the reception of a newly created todo list item
++ Add a new `case` to your `TodosReducer` `switch` statement that handles the reception of a newly created todo list item
   + `RECEIVE_TODO` should cause that item to be included in future versions of `state.todos`
 + Add new `case`s to your middleware's `switch` statement that use your new API utility function
   + `CREATE_TODO` should call your new API utility function and pass `receiveTodo` as its success callback